PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 If the app has a well-supported [Node.js client library](../api/#using-npm-packages), that should be preferred to manually constructed API requests to reduce code and improve maintenance.

+#### Include dependencies in package.json

+Each app should have a `package.json` in its root folder to track changes in its dependencies.
+To create a `package.json` file, run `npm init` in the app's root folder and customize it using [this `package.json`](https://github.com/PipedreamHQ/pipedream/blob/55236b3aa993cbcb545e245803d8654c6358b0a2/components/stripe/package.json) as a template.

 #### Error-handling and input validation